About AASA | Priority issues

 It followed up on the Yamoussoukro Declaration of 1988, in which many of the same countries agreed to principles of air services liberalisation.
 In 2000, the Decision was endorsed by head of states and governments at the Organisation of African Unity*, and became fully binding in 2002.

 * The Organisation of African Unity was established on 25 May 1963 in Addis Ababa, Ethiopia with 32 signatory governments.
 It was disbanded on 9 July 2002 by its last chairperson, South African President Thabo Mbeki, and replaced by the African Union (AU).

 The vision of the AU is that of an integrated, prosperous and peaceful Africa, driven by its own citizens and representing a dynamic force in the global arena.
 For more information visit the AU website.

 NASA study confirms biofuels reduce jet engine pollution

 March 15, 2017.
 NASA.
 Using biofuels to help power jet engines reduces particle emissions in their exhaust by as much as 50 to 70 percent, in a new study conclusion that bodes well for airline economics and Earth’s environment.

-The findings are the result of a cooperative international research program led by NASA and involving agencies from Germany and Canada, and are detailed in a study published in the journal Nature.
+The findings are the result of a cooperative international research program led by National Aeronautics and Space Administration (NASA) and involving agencies from Germany and Canada, and are detailed in a study published in the journal Nature.